ISCHEMIC STROKE / ACUTE THERAPY

 Mechanical recanalization

-• there is a relatively limited experience with MT in pregnant women; no RCTs are available
+• there is relatively limited experience with MT in pregnant women; no RCTs are available

 • direct MT may be preferable to bridging therapy for LVO during pregnancy and shortly after delivery